maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ### m.
 Management

 Now, suppose we want to create another user.
-Go the the management section, and click on "Users".
+Go to the management section, and click on "Users".

 ![image](https://maelfabien.github.io/assets/images/ela_25.jpg)